 That’s the question you need to ask yourself today.
 Is systemic risk off the table?

 We provide an update on our thinking about narrative structure as of April 7, 2020.
 In short, there is an emerging “we flattened the curve” narrative.
 We think it has some meaningful implications.

 I honestly have no idea what the world is going to look like in six months!
 I’m sure I’m not alone.
 And if you honestly have no idea what the world is going to look like in six months, are you going to live up to your commercial obligations (like a lease) over the next six months as if the world is still spinning as always on its axis?

 We update our thinking based on the framework we published on 3/17, especially in two areas with active changes in narrative structure: fiscal and monetary policy responses.

 After a few weeks of historic market volatility, we reexamine the framework we would use to think about the implications of Covid-19 and the mitigation response for multi-asset portfolios.

 There’s a lot of first-level thinking going on, and navigating the transition from uncertain markets back to risky markets means avoiding their pitfalls in our portfolio and risk management processes.

-Monitors updated through January 31, 2020.
 As Ben noted in his weekly ET Professional note, we are reworking these monitors to be more useful, intuitive and actionable.
 We look forward to rolling out these more useful monitors, which we expect to cover Metanarrative (i.e. How important is narrative right now against, say, fundamentals or technicals?) and Macronarrative concepts around interest rates, inflation, economic growth and the like as per usual.